WebsiteBaker-modules/anynews/README.md

 		color: blue;
 	}

-***Note:*** This is common practice to limit the scope of the CSS defintions to the Anynews container.
+***Note:*** It is common practice to limit the scope of the CSS defintions to the div mod_anynews.
 This practice ensures that your CSS definitions do not overwrite styles defined in other modules, templates or the WebsiteBaker core.
 You should stick to this good practice when creating your own template files.

 ## Known Issues
-You can track the status of known issues or report new issues found in Anynews via GitHubs [issue tracking service](https://github.com/cwsoft/wb-anynews/issues).
+You can track the status of known issues or report new issues found in cwsoft-anynews via GitHubs [issue tracking service](https://github.com/cwsoft/wb-anynews/issues).
 If you run into any issues with Anynews, please visit this page first and check if this issue is already known.

 ## Questions
 If you have questions or issues with Anynews, please visit the [English](http://www.websitebaker2.org/forum/index.php/topic,23355.0.html) WebsiteBaker forum support threads and ask for feedback.